 To address the problem of human trafficking in the United States, Congress passed, and the President signed into law, the TVPA of 2000 (22 U.S.C. § 7101 et. seq.), which was amended by the Trafficking Victims Protection Reauthorization Act of 2003, and again amended in 2005, 2008, and 2013.
-The TVPA seeks to combat "severe forms" of human trafficking by punishing traffickers, protecting victims, and mobilizing U.S. Government agencies to wage a global antitrafficking campaign.
+The TVPA seeks to combat "severe forms" of human trafficking by punishing traffickers, protecting victims, and mobilizing U.S. Government agencies to wage a global anti-trafficking campaign.

-OVC strives to uphold the intent of the TVPA and its subsequent authorizations to ensure that all trafficking victims, regardless of immigration status, gender, age, or form of trafficking, receive support in accessing the services they need to heal in the aftermath of crime victimization.
-Sex trafficking and labor trafficking occur within many different settings within communities, and victims of these crimes are very diverse.
-Trafficking victims include adult and minor foreign nationals and U.S. citizens of all genders and sexual orientations.
-This solicitation places a priority on funding direct services provided by organizations with the capacity to implement a highly collaborative and comprehensive service model, engaging all appropriate community resources, to address the needs of victims of all forms of human trafficking.
+OVC strives to uphold the intent of the TVPA and its subsequent authorizations to ensure that all trafficking victims, regardless of immigration status, gender, age, sexual orientation, language, religion, disability or form of trafficking, receive support to access the services they need to heal in the aftermath of victimization.
+Human trafficking occurs within many different settings within communities and the victims of these crimes are very diverse.
+Victims can be anyone: foreign nationals and U.S. citizens, males and females, adults and minors.

-Under this program, a victim of trafficking is defined as a person who has been subjected to a "severe form of trafficking in persons," which, as defined in 22 U.S.C. § 7102(9), means:
+Under this program, a victim of trafficking is defined as a person who has been subjected to a "severe forms of trafficking in persons," which, as defined in 22 U.S.C. § 7102(9), means:

-- a.
-Sex trafficking in which a commercial sex act is induced by force, fraud, or coercion, or in which the person induced to perform such an act has not attained 18 years of age; or - b.
-The recruitment, harboring, transportation, provision, or obtaining of a person for labor or services through the use of force, fraud, or coercion for the purpose of subjection to involuntary servitude, peonage, debt bondage, or slavery.
+- i. sex trafficking in which a commercial sex act is induced by force, fraud, or coercion, or in which the person induced to perform such act has not attained 18 years of age; or - ii. the recruitment, harboring, transportation, provision, or obtaining of a person for labor or services, through the use of force, fraud, or coercion for the for the purpose of subjection to involuntary servitude, peonage, debt bondage, or slavery.